How to Stock a Healthy Pantry in 2021

 - Asian Condiments: I also often rely on Red Boat Fish Sauce and San-J Organic Tamari (reduced sodium), as I’m addicted to Asian flavors.
 Pretty Thai makes amazingly clean and authentic Thai sauces and seasonings, as well, and, of course, I always keep sriracha on hand.

 - Hot Sauce: Speaking of hot sauce, when I’m not using sriracha, it’s usually Cholula.
-And I always have a bottle of clean buffalo sauce (Paleo Chef and Tessemae’s make my favorites).
+And I always have a bottle of buffalo sauce (Paleo Chef and Tessemae’s make my favorites).

 - Salad Dressing: I also keep salad dressing on hand for busy times–Primal Kitchen makes my favorites (as does Tessemae’s, but those have to be refrigerated).
+You can also order direct from Primal Kitchen’s website and get 10% off with our code ROOT10!

 Then it’s down to my canned and jarred goods.